fountain on corner or famous streets in rome with couple walking past

 12. Via Appia Antica

-📍Google Map location (Note this street lies outside the city centre of Rome)
+📍 Unfortunately this is the only street that lies outside the city centre of Rome

 13. Via di Santa Sabina

-📍Google Map location ⭐️ Nearby sites: Circus Maximus, Giardino Degli Aranci (Orange Garden), Sant’Alessio Church and courtyard
+📍Nearby sites: Circus Maximus, famous Rome garden of Giardino Degli Aranci (Orange Garden), Sant’Alessio Church and courtyard

 14. Via dei Fori Imperiali